 Intravenous sedation is the highest level of sedation.
 In this procedure, a dental anesthesiologist is required to administer the IV sedative.
 All vital signs of the patient are carefully monitored by both the anesthesiologist and Dr. Schwartz.

 Your ability to respond to your environment is compromised and the entire dental procedure is amnesic to the patient.
 A driver is required to drive the patient to and from his or her appointment.

 The patient should also rest for the remainder of the day.
 He or she is not allowed to operate heavy machinery to perform strenuous tasks for up to 24 hours from sedation or after the effects of the sedative wears off.

 While dental anxiety can happen to anyone, it can also be dealt with the right sedation procedure.
 Dr. Schwartz has over 25 years of providing dental services including comprehensive dental sedation procedures.

 We are committed to providing better oral care treatments while helping patients with dental phobia to relax during a dental procedure.
-We provide sedation dentistry for the Indian Land, Ballantyne and the Charlotte areas.
+We provide sedation dentistry for the Charlotte, Ballantyne and the Charlotte areas.